mikeploythai/hot-discord-cards/README.md

 ### The Hot Discord Cards Project

 > One of the trading card games of all time.
-Not affiliated with Discord.
+Also a social media platform, I guess.

 ---